nguyenhailong/nguyenhailong.github.io/_posts/2017-03-16-R snippet code.md

 ```
 # Overlay data distributions for comparisons
 Given two groups of data, we may need to compare their distributions.
 Overlay distribution plots will be helpful with beautiful visualization.
-It is very helpful to create 'golden' features. :)
 ```R
 # assign two groups for legends
 group1$partition = 'group1'